Janislav/project-diamond-hands/README.md

 - The input file contains only valid data.
 Invalid data is not handled gracefully and will result in an error shutdown.
 - Input amounts have the correct level of precision (up to 4 decimal places).
 - Withdrawals are not disputable since the money has already left the system.
+- After a chargeback the account is marked as locked (frozen).
+In this implementation, locked accounts ignore any subsequent transactions to prevent further state changes.

 ## Features